nerfologist/litetracker/README.md

 ## Planned features
 - account creation/auth
-- user can create projects (user becomes project manager (PM) of his own projects)
+- user can create projects
 - projects come with four tabs (story containers): current, backlog, icebox, done
 - user can create stories.
 Stories are created in the icebox tab
 - Current tab must contain the current stories at all times